-- the financial statements were fairly presented, in all material respects, in accordance with U.S. generally accepted accounting principles; - management's assertion that BEP maintained effective internal control over financial reporting as of September 30, 2019, was fairly stated in all material respects; - significant deficiencies related to financial reporting and information technology controls; and - no instances of reportable noncompliance with laws, regulations, and contracts tested.
+- the financial statements were fairly presented, in all material respects, in accordance with U.S. generally accepted accounting principles; - management's assertion that BEP maintained effective internal control over financial reporting as of September 30, 2020, was fairly stated in all material respects; - a significant deficiency related to information technology controls; and - no instances of reportable noncompliance with laws, regulations, and contracts tested.